Menstrual Health Apps Market Size and Share

 Menstrual Health Apps Market Analysis by Mordor Intelligence

-The menstrual health apps market size reached USD 1.60 billion in 2026 and is projected to climb to USD 2.52 billion by 2031, producing a CAGR of 9.51%.
+The menstrual health apps market size is expected to grow from USD 1.46 billion in 2025 to USD 1.60 billion in 2026 and is forecast to reach USD 2.52 billion by 2031 at 9.51% CAGR over 2026-2031.
 Intensifying smartphone adoption, regulatory acceptance of algorithm-based fertility tracking, and employer-sponsored reproductive-health benefits are combining to shift personal cycle data from clinic files to consumer-controlled apps, expanding the menstrual health apps market far beyond its early-adopter base.
 Venture funding signals durable confidence: Flo Health’s July 2024 Series C valued the company above USD 1 billion, while Maven Clinic closed a USD 125 million Series F at a USD 1.7 billion valuation in October 2024.
 Hardware integration is another structural tailwind, with Apple Watch wrist-temperature sensors feeding retrospective ovulation estimates straight into Cycle Tracking, lowering input friction and pulling high-income users deeper into the menstrual health apps market.
 Meanwhile, Karnataka’s 2025 law granting 12 annual paid menstrual-leave days without medical certification is encouraging Indian employers to provide app subscriptions so that HR teams can audit leave utilization, a policy model likely to disperse through Asia Pacific and stimulate further market penetration.

 Key Report Takeaways